 - Heat another tablespoon of olive oil, add the onions and cook for approximately 3-4 minutes (until softened).

 - Add mushrooms and continue to cook for another 3-5 minutes.

-- Add the garlic paste, stir fry for 1 minute.
+- Add the garlic paste (or minced garlic) and stir fry for 1 minute.

 - Stir in reserved flour and stir until everything is incorporated.